Places To Visit In Prague

 Tourist Places In Prague

-Being the capital and one of the best holiday destinations of Czech Republic, there are many places to visit in Prague.
+Being the capital and one of the best holiday destinations of the Czech Republic, there are many places to visit in Prague.
 The cubical architecture of the city makes it stand out from the rest of the world.
 The Vltava River is one of the highlights of the place which gives some amazing views of the place.
-Given below is a list of Prague places to visit which people can refer to, in order to see the best of Prague in minimum time:
+Given below is a list of some of the best tourist places in Prague which people can refer to in order to see the best of this location in minimum time.

-The Charles Bridge is a must visit Prague attraction.
-The bridge is built over the Vltava River, and gives a spectacular view of the city horizon and the beautiful river below it.
+Charles Bridge: The Charles Bridge is a must-visit Prague attraction.
+The bridge is built over the Vltava River and gives a spectacular view of the city horizon and the beautiful river below it.
 The bridge is open all the time, and there are many vendors, street artists, etc on the sides of the roads.
 Though the most peaceful time to visit the place is during early morning hours or late evenings, one can walk across the bridge at any time of the day.
+The construction of this bridge was completed in the 15th century.
+The bridge is well-known by the name of the stone bridge.

-One of the Prague tourists’ places is the Old Town Square, which is located in heart of the Prague’s Old Town.
+Old Town Square: Old Town Square, which is located in the heart of Prague’s Old Town is another best attraction to visit.
 The main highlight of the place is the Astronomical Clock, which was built in 1410.
-The Clock has become a symbol of Prague now, and the signs on it, depicts various moon positions, seasons, etc. One can even climb the Old Town Hall’s Tower; however, it can be quite difficult, and is recommended only for fit people.
+The Clock has become a symbol of Prague now, and the signs on it, depicts various moon positions, seasons, etc. One can even climb the Old Town Hall’s Tower; however, it can be quite difficult and is recommended only for fit people.
+This historic square is also a home place for many local markets, especially during Christmas and Easter.

-The Tyn Church is one the places to see in Prague.
+Tyn Church: The Tyn Church is one of the best places to see in Prague.
 It is a church located near the Old Town Hall of Prague and was built in 1385.
 The two towers of the Church can be seen from any part of the city of Prague.
 Both the towers are unequal in size and represent the male and female parts of the world.
-The history and beauty of the place makes it a Prague attraction.
+The history and beauty of the place make it a must-visit Prague attraction.
+The height of the tower reaches up to 80 meters.

-The Cathedral is one of the Prague tourists’ attractions, and a must visit place in Prague.
+St. Vitus Cathedral: The St. Vitus Cathedral is another amazing tourist attraction in Prague.
 The place is located on a hilltop near Prague and overlooks the whole city.
 One must see the spectacular view of the whole city from this place which looks breathtaking because of the beautiful architecture of the city.
+The construction of this church was completed in the year 1929.
+It one of the best places to visit in Prague to learn more about its history.

-The Jewish Cemetery is one the Prague tourist places, which is basically a very small area with a number of graves.
-The place is quite popular because of the Jewish rule which stated that all the Jews must be buries only in that particular area.
+Old Jewish Cemetery: The Jewish Cemetery is one of the popular tourist places in Prague, which is basically a very small area with a number of graves.
+The place is quite popular because of the Jewish rule which stated that all the Jews must be buried only in that particular area.
 Due to this, the place has a number of graves lying one above the other.
+This cemetery is one of the most prominent historical structures in Prague.
+It is also considered as one of the oldest surviving burial ground.

 Charles Bridge In Prague